 Hiranyaksha was the first of the three lives of Jaya-Vijaya brothers.
 In this life, Jaya had forgotten everything about his life as Vaikuntha’s gatekeepers.
 As Hiranyaksha, all he knew was a life as a powerful Asura who wanted even more power.

-Hiranyaksha was a big devotee of Bhramha.
-He did tapas for a long time and was ultimately able to please Lord Bhrama himself.
-Lord Bhrama came in front of him and asked what he wanted.
+Hiranyaksha was a big devotee of Brahma.
+He did tapas for a long time and was ultimately able to please Lord Brahma himself.
+Lord Brahma came in front of him and asked what he wanted.
 He asked for immortality.
-Then Bhrama told him that he cant grant him immortality and told him to ask for something else.
+Then Brahma told him that he can’t grant him immortality and told him to ask for something else.

 Hiranyaksha thought for a while and then asked a boon to be indestructible from humans and animals.
-When Bhrama asked for details in animals, he provided a list of various animals who could no longer harm him.
-Bhrama granted him this wish knowing that it is effectively making him immortal.
+When Brahma asked for details in animals, he provided a list of various animals who could no longer harm him.
+Brahma granted him this wish, knowing that it is effectively making him immortal.

 Then Varaha picked Bhudevi on its tusks and brought her out of the cosmic sea.
 Varaha then placed Bhudevi in her original position.